meera-m-t/YOLO_project/README.md

 ```

 ## Set up the yolov5 code
-recommend you create a new conda  environment to run your YOLO v5 experiments as to not mess up dependencies of any existing project.
+Recommend you create a new conda  environment to run your YOLO v5 experiments as to not mess up dependencies of any existing project.
 ```bash
 git clone https://github.com/ultralytics/yolov5
 cd yolov5